Countermeasure against detector-blinding attack with estimation of secret-key leakage: Results

-On the contrary, CW DBA almost negates the effect due to significant photocurrent increase through APD (applied optical radiation and SPAD's gate overlap).
-This leads to a decrease in the M-factor, as detailed in Sec.\ref{attack description}.
+It is also worth noting that the gap between $E_{always}^{Def. \, V}$ and $E_{never}^{Red. \, V}$ correlates with the average blinding power (and resulting photocurrent) we applied during our experiments, as shown in Figure \ref{fig:5}.
+This gap widens as the blinding pulse frequency increases, which corresponds to a decrease in the average blinding power level.
+However, CW DBA almost negates the effect due to a significant photocurrent increase through APD, resulting from the overlap of the applied blinding radiation with the SPAD's gate.

 Consequently, the system with the countermeasure applied still necessitates support of some basic detector current control \cite{yuan2011resilience}.
-Furthermore, the alarm threshold for the current monitoring system must be carefully calibrated to prevent inevitable fluctuations in the APD's circuit temperature and supply voltage from breaking (\ref{eq:refname1}).
-While the experiment showed an approximate difference of 25 dB between $E_{never}^{low}$ and $2E_{always}^{default}$, random reductions in the supply voltage still decrease the secret key rate.
-Therefore, maintaining the supply voltage as close as possible to the standard operating level is desirable.
-Nevertheless, inequality (\ref{eq:refname1}) imposes constraints on the permissible range of supply voltage sets.
+The alarm threshold for the current monitoring system needs careful calibration to ensure that inevitable fluctuations in the APD's circuit temperature and supply voltage do not violate (\ref{eq:refname1}).
+Our experiment demonstrates the 10+ dB between $\frac{1}{2}E_{never}^{Red. \, V}$ and $E_{always}^{Def. \, V}$ even for slight reduction of the gate voltage (and thus, non-zero detection probability in Geiger mode), confirming the countermeasure's potential to facilitate secret key generation even under the pulsed DBA.
+However, it's important to note that reducing the supply voltage, while beneficial against DBAs, concurrently decreases the detection probability during normal operation, thereby lowering the secret key rate (SKR).
+Therefore, maintaining the supply voltage as close as possible to its normal operating level is preferable.
+Nevertheless, inequality (\ref{eq:refname1}) imposes constraints on the permissible range of supply voltage settings.